Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: Annotating a New Test Set to Measure Generalization

-The CoNLL-2003 shared task collected English data from the Reuters Corpus, including Reuters news articles published between Aug.
+{\bf Data Collection:} The CoNLL-2003 shared task collected English data from the Reuters Corpus, including Reuters news articles published between Aug.
 1996 and Aug.
 1997.
-The test set was collected from December 1996 according to \citet{Sang:2003}.
-However, we found that almost all articles were published between Dec.
-5th and 7th, 1996, with one article published on Nov.
+The test set was collected from December 1996 according to \citet{tjong-kim-sang-de-meulder-2003-introduction}.
+We find that almost all articles were published between Dec.
+5th and 7th, 1996, except one article published on Nov.
 29th and another on Dec.
 16th.

-Our dataset follows this distribution to collect Reuters news articles published between December 5th and 7th, 2020, collected from the Common Crawl Foundation\footnote[3]{\url{http://commoncrawl.org/}}.
-We tokenized the data with the same tokenizer used for the CoNLL-2003 corpus, and randomly selected articles to match the total number of tokens in the original dataset.
+Our dataset follows this distribution to collect Reuters news articles published between December 5th and 7th, 2020, collected from the Common Crawl Foundation.\footnote[2]{\url{http://commoncrawl.org/}} We tokenize the data with the same tokenizer used for the CoNLL-2003 shared task, and randomly select articles to match the total number of tokens in the original test set.